 How We Can Help

-All companies that have a book profit need to pay minimum alternate tax, and Form 29B helps disclose this profit amount through an audited report.
+All companies that have a book profit need to pay minimum alternate tax: https://www.incometax.gov.in/iec/foportal/, and Form helps disclose this profit amount through an audited report.
 Not only is this a mandatory compliance requirement, but it also helps companies claim credit in subsequent years.
 Hence, business owners must ensure such filings occur accurately, routinely, and without any hiccups.
-Since Form 29B is of utmost importance to companies, most businesses rely on third-party service providers to ensure smooth filing and submission.
+Since ITR 7 form is of utmost importance to companies, most businesses rely on third-party service providers to ensure smooth filing and submission.
 Vakilsearch can help your business carry out this filing with ease, taking a load off your plate when it comes to maintaining compliance.
 To kickstart your filing, reach out to our representative, and schedule a meeting with our legal experts at the earliest!